thomasdefise/CertificationsNotes/Microsoft Certified - DevOps Engineer Expert/DevelopAnInstrumentationStrategy.md

 ### Create feedback loop from platform monitoring tools (e.g., Azure Diagnostics extension, Log Analytics agent, Azure Platform Logs, Event Grid)

+#### Azure Diagnostics extension

+Azure Diagnostics extension is an agent in Azure Monitor that collects monitoring data from the guest operating system of Azure compute resources including virtual machines.

+The following tables list the data that can be collected by the Windows and Linux diagnostics extension.

+- Windows diagnostics extension (WAD):
+  - *Windows Event logs: Events from Windows event log.
+  - *Performance counters*: Numerical values measuring performance of different aspects of operating system and workloads. *(60-second sample)*
+  - *IIS Logs*: Usage information for IIS web sites running on the guest operating system.
+  - *Application logs*: Trace messages written by your application.
+  - *.NET EventSource logs*: Code writing events using the .NET EventSource class.
+  - *Manifest based ETW logs*: Event Tracing for Windows events generated by any process.
+  - *Crash dumps (logs)*: Information about the state of the process if an application crashes.
+  - *File based logs*: Logs created by your application or service.
+  - *Agent diagnostic logs*: Information about Azure Diagnostics itself.
+- Linux diagnostics extension (LAD):
+  - *Syslog*: Events sent to the Linux event logging system.
+  - *Performance counters*: Numerical values measuring performance of different aspects of operating system and workloads. *(15-second sample)*
+  - *Log files*: Entries sent to a file based log.

+The Azure Diagnostic extension for both Windows and Linux always collect data into an Azure Storage account.

+You can add the extension for Linux or Windows when you create the VM in Azure.
+In the **Monitoring** section, you set **OS guest diagnostics** to **On**.

+#### Log Analytics agent

+The Azure Log Analytics agent collects telemetry from Windows and Linux virtual machines in any cloud, on-premises machines, and those monitored by System Center Operations Manager and sends it collected data to your Log Analytics workspace in Azure Monitor

+#### Log Analytics agent vs Azure Diagnostics extension

+The key differences to consider are:

+Azure Diagnostics Extension can be used only with Azure virtual machines.
+The Log Analytics agent can be used with virtual machines in Azure, other clouds, and on-premises.
+Azure Diagnostics extension sends data to Azure Storage, Azure Monitor Metrics (Windows only) and Event Hubs.
+The Log Analytics agent sends data to Azure Monitor Logs.
+The Log Analytics agent is required for solutions, VM insights, and other services such as Azure Security Center.

+#### Azure platform logs

+Platform logs provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.

+Type of platform logs

+- **Resource logs**: Provide insight into operations that were performed within an Azure resource (the data plane)
+- **Activity log**: Provides insight into the operations on each Azure resource in the subscription from the outside (the management plane) in addition to updates on Service Health events.
+Use the Activity Log, to determine the what, who, and when for any write operations (PUT, POST, DELETE) taken on the resources in your subscription.
+There is a single Activity log for each Azure subscription.
+- **Azure Active Directory logs**: Contains the history of sign-in activity and audit trail of changes made in the Azure Active Directory for a particular tenant.

 #### Azure Event Grid

 Event Grid aggregates all your events and provides routing from any source to any destination.